-I have several standalone pourover cone coffee drippers, but the Coffee Gator is a little different in that it comes with a matched glass carafe, and includes a stainless steel reusable cone filter.
-Strangely enough, I don’t have a proper kettle, so I am looking forward to using the Coffee Gator stainless steel kettle with built in thermometer, which takes the guesswork out of getting the proper temp.
-I will review these items together, since they complement each other well.
+I have several standalone pour-over cone coffee drippers, but the Coffee Gator is a little different in that it comes with a matched glass carafe and includes a stainless steel reusable cone filter.
+Strangely enough, I don’t have a proper kettle, so I am looking forward to using the Coffee Gator stainless steel kettle with a built-in thermometer, which takes the guesswork out of getting the proper temp.
+I will review these items together since they complement each other well.

 Coffee Gator Kettle

-Since you cannot put metal in the microwave and it is not meant for the stovetop, you need to heat your water in a separate container, and then pour it into the kettle and put the lid on.
-My first couple tries I put water that I thought was hot enough, but the temp gauge told me it wasn’t so.
-It turns out that it works best when the water gets to a rolling boil for a while before transferring to the kettle.
+Since you cannot put metal in the microwave, you can heat water in the Coffee Gator Kettle directly on a stove (Gas, Electric, Induction, or Halogen are fine according to the manufacturer).
+Or you can heat it in a separate electric kettle as I did, and then pour it into the Gator and put the lid on.
+For my first couple of tries, I put water that I thought was hot enough, but the temp gauge told me it wasn’t so.
+It seems to work best when the water gets to a rolling boil for a while before transferring to the Coffee Gator.
+Another reason why that temp gauge is so useful.

 Coffee Gator Carafe